jacques/docs.npmjs.com/README.md

 not necessary to order all pages in a section: Any pages in a section that don't have an `order` property will be relegated to the end of that section.

+## Redirects

+If you rename or remove a file, add it to [lib/redirects.js](lib/redirects.js) too keep things from breaking.

 ## Development

 Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.